-This year, ACCF is thrilled to announce it has partnered with True Relationships & Reproductive Health (True) and Queensland Health’s Mobile Women's Health Service to encourage women to get up to date with their Cervical Screening Test in rural Queensland during October and November to celebrate National Cervical Cancer Awareness Week.
-The campaign has been called Operation Orange- Healthy Women, Healthy Community.
+In 2020, ACCF was thrilled to partner with True Relationships & Reproductive Health (True) and Queensland Health’s Mobile Women’s Health Services to encourage women to get up to date with their Cervical Screening Test in rural and regional Queensland during October and November.
+The campaign was called Operation Orange- Healthy Women, Healthy Community.

 CerFIX2035 was created with a big ambition in mind – to see Australia become the first country to officially eliminate cervical cancer by 2035.
 With eradication within reach, it is more important than ever to focus on educating and empowering women about their cervical health.